 If you are buying the single ticket for the tram, this can be purchased from the ticket machines that are located at each tram stop (see below for the tram routes).
 The machines have a touch screen and are available in English, Spanish, Catalan and French.
 You can use a debit or credit card in the machines as well as coins.
 It is important to remember that the machines do not accept bank notes, so you will need to make sure that you have change (it doesn't have to be the exact change) if you want to pay with cash.

 If you are travelling with a child of under 4 years, you will not need to buy them a ticket.
-Children under the age of 4 can travel on the trams for free.
 It may be worth having some form of evidence with you to prove the child's date of birth, such as a photocopy of their passport.

 Once you have purchased your ticket you will need to validate it to ensure that you have paid for your journey.
 At points all along the tram you will see machines (see photograph) where your ticket can be validated.
 You will need to push your ticket into the machine where it will punch it and return it to you.